 Maths and parents - the fears that don't add up

-To many parents, the word "maths" conjures up some pretty negative emotions.
-With the very mention of the word some of us are transported back in time to a moment of public humiliation -
+We all use numbers every day, but for many of us, the word 'maths' conjures up some pretty negative emotions.
+At the very mention of the word, some of us are transported back in time to a moment of public humiliation:

-Is it any wonder that when we become parents ourselves and we're faced with the prospect of helping our own kids with maths homework we shudder with fear and often hide from the opportunity.
+Is it any wonder that we become anxious when faced with the prospect of helping our own kids with their maths homework?

-In this article, I'd like to explore some of the reasons why parents might dread maths and I'll try to demystify some of the primary maths topics we fear most.
+Here we explore some of the reasons why parents might dread maths and demystify some of the primary maths topics we fear most.

 Reason 1 - The maths confidence trap

-The truth is the vast majority of people who say this aren't useless at maths.
+The truth is, the vast majority of people who say this aren't useless at maths.
 In fact, they're probably okay but they just don't know it.
-My friend thinks, she's "crap at maths" in her own words, but wow you should see her work out special offers at the supermarket.
-In seconds she'll work out which offer is best - 3 for 2 or 20% off.
+My friend thinks she's 'crap at maths' (her own words), but wow - you should see her work out special offers at the supermarket!

 Reason 2 - The unfamiliar new methods

 One obvious aspect that's changed is the way our kids are taught some simple arithmetic skills.
-The reason for the changes is that educationalists felt arithmetic operations like long multiplication and division were too opaque to learners.
-Learners were simply following the various directions to get the answer without any sense of how the answer came.
+The changes came about because educators felt operations like long multiplication and division were too unclear and that learners were simply following the various directions to get the answer without any sense of how the answer came.

 Reason 3 - New curriculum topics

-One thing that unsettles some parents about helping with maths homework is new topics that they didn't study at school - Data handling, sets and some aspects of shape and measure are relatively new to the curriculum.
+One thing that unsettles some parents about helping with maths homework is new topics that they didn't study at school - data handling, sets and some aspects of shape and measurement are relatively new to the curriculum.

 The thing you have to bear in mind is that these topics are usually taught pretty well in class.
 So if you don't know the difference between a rhombus and a cuboid the chances are you won't need to.
-What's important is that your child has a really solid grasp of arithmetic and particularly mental arithmetic and you can help with this.
+What's important is that your child has a really solid grasp of arithmetic, particularly mental arithmetic, which is something you can help with.

 Reason 4 - The learning plan